Do you Know how They Create The Corn Mazes we all get Lost In?

-They don’t just grow that way now, do they?
+So, corn mazes… they don’t just grow that way now, do they?
 Obviously a lot of planning goes into creating intricate mazes over acres of cornstalk-filled land.
-To find out what goes into creating a corn maze, we asked the folks at Lewis Farms & Petting Zoo to clue us in.
+To find out what goes into creating a corn maze, we asked the folks at Lewis Adventure Farm & Zoo to clue us in.

-The planning process begins as early as January when the new year is evaluated for any upcoming interesting events.
-Planners consider what will be popular that coming summer and fall.
-A sure-to-be-a-hit summer movie or big anniversary, such as this year’s 50th anniversary of the first moon landing, are common corn maze themes.
+The planning process begins as early as January when the new year is evaluated for any upcoming events.
+Planners consider what themes will be popular that coming summer and fall.
+A sure-to-be-a-hit summer movie or big anniversary, such as last year’s 50th anniversary of the first moon landing, are common corn maze themes.

 First They Plant, Then They Plow the Maze

 Ferels said the entire field is planted as a normal field would be.
-When the plants are around 4-5 inches tall, the business of plowing starts.
+When the plants are around 4-5 inches tall, plowing starts.
 The field is sectioned off, and a computer-aided design program turns the chosen design into a really big reality.

 The program converts rows of corn onto a grid.
 The plowers know that each row on the grid is equal to a row of corn.
 They use a grid map to plow up the designated maze paths, and the maze is created.

 After that, maze maintenance is a cinch, Ferels said.
 As the corn stalks grow, the shade they create prevents any sun from hitting the plowed areas preventing weeds from growing.
 The plowers clear the paths so smoothly that there is no growth to worry about.